D4prog/JavaChallenge2015/Rule.en.md

 # JavaChallenge2015

-## Overview of Game
+## Overview

 Drop the block, and drop the enemies!

 ## Rules

-Move on field composed of 64 (8 x 8) blocks, and drop the blocks with your direction.
+Move on a board composed of 6 x 6 blocks, and drop the blocks in the direction you are facing.
-Players can drop the enemies with the block.
-The last remaining player is winner.
+Players can drop the enemy players with a block.
+The last remaining player is a winner.

 ### Initial Settings

 There are four players.
-Initial position and direction is decided randomly, and players get their each id (0, 1, 2, 3).
+Players get their each id (0, 1, 2, 3).
+Their initial position and direction are decided randomly.
+They are placed so that the Manhattan distance between each player are more than 3.

-### Field
+### Board

-Field is composed of 1600 (40 x 40) squares.
+The board is composed of 18 x 18 squares.
-To be exact, there are 64 (8 x 8) blocks on the field, and each block is composed of 25 (5x5) squares.
+To be exact, there are 6 x 6 blocks on the board, and each block is composed of 3 x 3 squares.

+### Player

+A player exists on 1 x 1 square, facing either up, down, left, or right.

 ![Sample](./img/fieldE.png)

 ### Flow of Game

-Game starts at player id 0, and continues by turn as ID0->ID1->ID2->ID3->ID0->...
+Game starts from the player whose id is 0, and continues by turn as ID0->ID1->ID2->ID3->ID0->...

-At the beginning of each turn, current information is sent through the standard input.
+At the beginning of each of your turn, you get current information of each player and the board.
-Players should choose one action from the following.
+You choose one action from the following.
 - Move to the upper/lower/right/left square
-- Attack to current direction
+- Attack toward your facing direction
 - Do nothing

 #### Move

-Move to the upper/lower/right/left _square_.
+Move to the upper/lower/right/left **square** of your current position.
-Then, direction is changed depending on the move.
+Then, you face the direction you have moved to.

 #### Cancel of Move

-In the following cases, move is canceled but direction is changed.
+In the following cases, move is canceled and only the direction is changed.
-- Move to the out of field
+- Move to the outside of the board
-- Move to the block already dropped
+- Move to a block already dropped
-- Move to the square whose Manhattan distance is less than 7 from other player
+- Move to a square whose Manhattan distance is 3 or less from another player.

 #### Attack

+When you attack, blocks in the direction you are facing drop some turns later.
+A block at n blocks away drops 4n turns later.
-After your AI take attack command, the neighbor block is going to fall in the next your AI's turn (4 turn after), the second neighbor block is going to fall in the second next your AI's turn (8 turn after), and so on.
+Therefore, the neighbor block drops in your next turn (4 turns later), and the neighbor of the neighbor block drops in your second next turn (8 turns later), and so on.

-If the enemy drop with the block, the enemy's life decreases.
+Additionally, if you attack, you cannot take an action until your second next turn (8 turns later) ends.

+### Drop of a Player

+If there is a player on a block which has dropped, that player drops with the block and is removed from the board.

-### Restore the Block
+### Restoration of a Block

-Dropped block restores in the fifth next your AI's turn (20 turns after).
+A dropped block is restored to its original state in the your fifth next turn (20 turns later).
+A dropped player will not be restored.

 ### End of Game

-The player who makes other player's life 0 is the winner.
+If you make the other players drop, you win.
+If there are multiple players after the end of the 1000th turn, the game ends in a draw.

-## Input and Output Format of AI Programs
+## Input and Output Format of an AI Program

-### Output Format for Ready Message
+### Output Format of a Ready Message

-When the AI programs prepared for the game, they must print `READY` to the standard output.
-Note that, the ready message must be printed within **1 second** from game start, otherwise the AI program will be terminated by force.
+When your AI becomes ready to start a game, print `READY` to the standard output.
+If a ready message is not printed within **1 second**, the AI program will be terminated.

 ### Input Format of Game Settings

 <pre>
 id
 T
-L<sub>0</sub> L<sub>1</sub> L<sub>2</sub> L<sub>3</sub>
 B<sub>0,0</sub> B<sub>0,1</sub> B<sub>0,2</sub> ...
-B<sub>0,39</sub>
+B<sub>0,5</sub>
 B<sub>1,0</sub> B<sub>1,1</sub> B<sub>1,2</sub> ...
-B<sub>1,39</sub>
+B<sub>1,5</sub>
 ...
-B<sub>39,0</sub> B<sub>39,1</sub> B<sub>39,2</sub> ...
-B<sub>39,39</sub>
+B<sub>5,0</sub> B<sub>5,1</sub> B<sub>5,2</sub> ...
+B<sub>5,5</sub>
-R<sub>0</sub> C<sub>0</sub>
+R<sub>0</sub> C<sub>0</sub> D<sub>0</sub> S<sub>0</sub>
-R<sub>1</sub> C<sub>1</sub>
+R<sub>1</sub> C<sub>1</sub> D<sub>1</sub> S<sub>1</sub>
-R<sub>2</sub> C<sub>2</sub>
+R<sub>2</sub> C<sub>2</sub> D<sub>2</sub> S<sub>2</sub>
-R<sub>3</sub> C<sub>3</sub>
+R<sub>3</sub> C<sub>3</sub> D<sub>3</sub> S<sub>3</sub>
 EOD
 </pre>

 * id: player ID
 * T: current turn
-* L<sub>i</sub>: the life of player ID i
-* B<sub>r,c</sub>: status of square (_r_th row, _c_th column) on the field
+* B<sub>r,c</sub>: status of a block in the _r_th row and _c_th column
- * in case of 0, the square is stable and no plan to fall
+ * 0 means the square is stable and is not going to drop
- * in case of positive number, the square is going to fall that number's turn after
+ * positive number means the square is going to fall that number turns later
- * in case of negative number, the square is dropped now, and restores that number's absolute value turn after
+ * negative number means the square has been dropped, and is restored that number's absolute value turns later
+* R<sub>i</sub>: row of the position of the player whose ID is i
+* C<sub>i</sub>: column of the position of the player whose ID is i
+* D<sub>i</sub>: direction of the player whose ID is i
+* S<sub>i</sub>: the number of turns the player whose ID is i will be able to take an action.
+0 means that player can take an action this turn.
 * EOD: end of input

-### Output Format of Actions
+### Output Format of an Action

-Print the one command from the following.
+Print one of the following commands.
-Note that, if an AI program does not print its action within **0.1 seconds** from the beginning of a turn, it will be terminated by force.
+If your AI program does not print its action within 1 second from the beginning of the turn, it will be terminated.

  * "U": move to the upper square
  * "R": move to the right square
  * "D": move to the lower square
  * "L": move to the left square
- * "A": attack to current direction
+ * "A": attack toward your facing direction
  * "N": do nothing

-### Note for Output
+### Notice

-Please terminate the output with the newline character ("\n"), and be sure to flush the standard output after printing.
+When you output READY at the start of the game or an action in each turn, be sure to output a newline character ("\n") at the end of the line and flush the standard output after printing.